 Draft Call for Papers – on its own page, a draft call for papers to be used in advertising the special session.
 The draft call for papers should not fill more than one page.

-Proposals should be sent to Daniel Ashlock (firstname.lastname@example.org) in PDF format and will be approved on a rolling bases (submit now!), reviewed promptly, and placed on the conference web site, in part to prevent duplicate submissions.
+Inquiries and proposals should be sent to Florian Richoux (firstname.lastname@example.org).
+Proposals must be in PDF format and will be approved on a rolling basis (submit now!), reviewed promptly, and placed on the conference web site, in part to prevent duplicate submissions.
 If someone has beaten you to the punch, contact them and offer to serve as a member of their review panel.